ibm-cloud-docs/vmwaresolutions/vpc-vcf/vpc-vcf-ordering.md

 ### 1-year and 3-year subscriptions
 {: #vpc-vcf-ordering-1-year}

-For the 1-year and 3-year offerings, you need to contact IBM for pricing and discounts.
+For the 1-year or 3-year subscription, use [this form](https://www.ibm.com/account/reg/us-en/subscribe?formid=MAIL-platformvmware) to contact an IBM representative for product pricing, discounts, or more information.

 ### VMware Cloud Foundation version
 {: #vpc-vcf-ordering-version}

-VMware Cloud Foundation™ 4.5.2 is installed on your {{site.data.keyword.vcf-vpc-short}} instance.
+VMware Cloud Foundation™ 5.1.1 is installed on your {{site.data.keyword.vcf-vpc-short}} instance.
 For more information, see [Software BOM for {{site.data.keyword.vcf-vpc-short}} instances](/docs/vmwaresolutions?topic=vmwaresolutions-vpc-vcf-ovw-bom#vpc-vcf-ovw-bom-software).

 ### Architecture
 {: #vpc-vcf-ordering-archi}